MHH-RCUG/sc-analysis/README.md

 ### Module: generate_clustifyr_reference
 Module to generate clustifyr reference from a chosen dataset that has to be downloaded beforehand from ucsc.

+### Module: hto_demultiplexing (TO INCLUDE)

+### Module: soupx (TO INCLUDE)

 # Installation
 <a name="installation"/>

+TO DO
+Set config

 # Quick start
 <a name="quick_start"/>

-Each module can be run from command line or R(Studio) using the respective 'run_'-scripts, but an R Shiny Web Apps is also available to provide a more user-friendly interface.
+Each module can be run from command line or R(Studio) using the respective 'run_'-scripts, but an R Shiny Web App is also available to provide a more user-friendly interface.

-## Run sc-analysis workflow from command line or R(Studio)
-TO DO

 The repository provides download scripts for several useful test dataset that you can use to get to know the functionality of the workflow.
+To test the workflow using a test dataset, start with the qc and/or pre-processing analysis first, followed by the cluster-analysis module.
+This will generate the needed Seurat object on which further downstream analysis can be performed (see workflow diagram above).
 The workflow is inialised for test dataset '10x_pbmc_small_split2samples'.
-To run the workflow for another than the initial dataset, you need to select the respective data in the 'basic_settings.R'.
+To run the workflow for another than the initial dataset, you need to select the respective data in the 'basic_settings.R' or via R Shiny Web App.

+## Run sc-analysis workflow from command line or R(Studio)
+1) Set parameter values in basic_settings.R (required) and advanced_settings.R (optional if diverging from standard settings).
+Both setting scripts need to be located in the main /sc-analysis directory.

+2) Respective 'run_'-scripts are located within the /sc-analysis/scripts sub-directory.
+   a) In RStudio:
+      - Set working directory to /sc-analysis
+	  - Open respective 'run_'-scripts
+	  - Source respective script `source ./scripts/<run_script_name.R>`
+   b) Command line:
+      - Move into /sc-analysis directory
+	  - Run respective script `Rscript --vanilla ./scripts/<run_script_name.R>`

-## Run sc-analysis workflow via R Shiny Web Apps
+## Run sc-analysis workflow via R Shiny Web App
-TO DO
+1) Open app.R in RStudio.
+2) Run App.
+3) Select analysis type.
+4) Set parameter values, including advanced parameter settings if diverging from standard settings.
+5) Click the Run analysis button and wait until analysis is completed.

 # Usage